Richard Hugh Blackford's Jamaican Painting "School's Out"

-RICHARD HUGH BLACKFORD'S - "Heading Home".
+RICHARD HUGH BLACKFORD'S - "School's Out".
 School is over for the day and a group of girls make the journey home on foot in a rural Jamaican community.
 Jamaican Art, Jamaican painting.

 The piece is unframed and measures (approximately) 36"x 24".
 It is ready to hang or can fit neatly into spaces in your home or office decor.

 Richard Hugh Blackford is one of the leading Jamaican impressionist painters working today.
 Largely self taught, he is widely known for his highly individual oil pieces inspired by his years living on the wonderful Caribbean island of Jamaica.
 His paintings come from a place that is not only very familiar to him, but representative of the type of diversity that only a place such as Jamaica has to offer.
 He visits the island on a regular basis – to constantly renew himself and to draw from this reservoir generous helpings of inspiration for his canvasses.
 In his work he always prefers to concentrate on a specific set of topics featuring the people and culture of the island in all its brilliance.
 Richard’s aim with his work is to convey the spirit of the Jamaican people and the magic of its environment.